hendrikdreyer/hendrikdreyer.github.io/experience.md

 		MoTeC is a small boutique engineering firm that develops products for the motor racing industry.
-		MoTeC’s software engineering department was driven by a small number of hard-core software developers, which took exceptional pride in their work and became easily emotional/defensive when you accidentally found a bug in their code.
+		MoTeC’s software engineering department was driven by a small number of hard-core software developers, which took exceptional pride in their work and became easily emotional/defensive when you accidentally found a bug in their code (not that there where that many but, I was fortunate/unfotunate enough to stuble upon a few...).
 		Non the less, their work ethic was second to none.
-		I was given the initial task of developing the software for a small sensor that was fitted on the exhaust of a vehicle where it monitored the air-fuel mixture – it was call the LTC (Lambda-To-CAN).
+		I was given the initial task of developing the software for a small sensor that was fitted in the exhausts of racing vehicles where it monitored the air-fuel mixture – it was call the LTC (Lambda-To-CAN).
 		I took up the task with excitement and vigour and as any good software engineer (especially those that worked on military projects and is trained to work according to certain software development guidelines), I started doing requirement gathering and analysis.